badnessdotai/catalog/catalog/chatgpt-opencage-api.md

 The company writes that reverse phone number lookup “is not a service we have ever provided, nor a service we have any plans to provide.
 Indeed, it is a not a service we are technically capable of providing.”

 Users then submitted support requests asking why OpenCage’s product was “broken.”
-This high customer dissatisfaction has the potential to damage OpenCage’s brand reputation.
+Customer dissatisfaction as a result of this incident has the potential to damage OpenCage’s brand reputation.